 Side-impact collisions, also referred to broadside collisions, and T-bone accidents typically occur at intersections.
 The most common cause of side-impact collisions is when a driver disregards a traffic device such as a stop sign or a red light.
 Side-impact accidents are also caused by drivers who make a left-hand turn without yielding to oncoming traffic.
 Side-impact crashes are extremely dangerous to occupants in the vehicle that is struck from the side.
 Unlike other accidents where the motor vehicle has a larger mass or impact “crumple zone” to absorb most of the forces, side-impact accidents lack sufficient space and protective material along-side the motor vehicle to absorb the forces delivered by a vehicle moving at a high rate of speed.

-If you or someone you love has been injured in an accident or if you lost a loved one in an Arizona accident, ensure that your best interests are well-represented and call (602) 759-0012 to receive your free accidental death case review from Torgenson Law.
+If you or someone you love has been injured in an accident or if you lost a loved one in an Arizona accident, ensure that your best interests are well-represented and call (602) 759-0012 to receive your free accidental death case review from the Phoenix personal injury lawyers at Torgenson Law.